Horbenkodev/hugo-blog/content/posts/how-effective-ab-testing-helps-to-build-a-cool-real-estate-app/index.md

 ---
 title: How Effective A/B Testing Helps to Build a Cool Real Estate App
+draft: false
-publishDate: '2019-07-22T00:00:00Z'
+publishDate: 2019-07-22T00:00:00.000Z
-authors: []
+image: ab-test-testing.jpg
+og_image: ab-test-testing.jpg
 description: The success of real estate web giants like Zillow, Trulia, StreetEasy consists of many fragments.
 It looks like a puzzle.
 Until you put all its fragments in its place, you will not be able to see the overall picture, you will not achieve success until all the components are brought together.
 Today we are going to talk about one of the fragments - a/b testing for real estate platform.
-image: ab-test-testing.jpg
-og_image: ab-test-testing.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - Web Development Team
+categories: []
 industries:
   - Real Estate
-categories: []
 ---
 The success of real estate web giants like Zillow, Trulia, StreetEasy consists of many fragments.
 It looks like a puzzle.
 Until you put all its fragments in its place, you will not be able to see the overall picture, you will not achieve success until all the components are brought together.
 Today we are going to talk about one of the fragments - [quality assurance testing services](https://anadea.info/services/quality-assurance) and a/b testing for real estate platform.